 Organization of the Center for Intractable Diseases

-Cardiovascular Medicine, Nephrology, Gastroenterology and Hepatology, Metabolic Medicine, Respiratory Medicine, Clinical Immunology, Hematology and Oncology, Geriatrics and Hypertension, Kampo Medicine, Cardiovascular Surgery, General Thoracic Surgery, Gastroenterological Surgery, Pediatric Surgery, Department of Diagnostic Pathology, Ophthalmology, Otorhinolaryngology-Head and Neck Surgery, Orthopaedic Surgery, Dermatology, Plastic Surgery, Neurology and Cerebrovascular Diseases, Neuropsychiatry, Neurosurgery, Pediatrics, Urology, Diagnostic and Interventional Radiology, Radiotherapy, Nuclear Medicine, General Medicine, Social Service Department
+Cardiovascular Medicine, Nephrology, Gastroenterology and Hepatology, Metabolic Medicine, Respiratory Medicine, Clinical Immunology, Hematology and Oncology, Geriatrics and Hypertension, Kampo Medicine, Cardiovascular Surgery, General Thoracic Surgery, Gastroenterological Surgery, Pediatric Surgery, Department of Diagnostic Pathology, Ophthalmology, Otorhinolaryngology-Head and Neck Surgery, Orthopaedic Surgery, Dermatology, Plastic Surgery, Neurology and Cerebrovascular Diseases, Neuropsychiatry, Neurosurgery, Pediatrics, Urology, Diagnostic and Interventional Radiology, Radiotherapy, Nuclear Medicine, General Medicine, Patient Support Center

 Considerations in referring your patients to the Center for Intractable Diseases

-If it is the first visit to this hospital, it is necessary that an appointment be made by the primary care doctor through this hospital's Social Service Department.
+If it is the first visit to this hospital, it is necessary that an appointment be made by the primary care doctor through this hospital's Patient Support Center.
 Referrals should be made through individual sections rather than through the Center for Intractable Diseases.
 Please understand that the treatment of intractable diseases is highly specialized, so that attending physicians for intractable diseases are often limited in each section, and treatment for all intractable diseases is not available.

 Information for Outpatients